APMonitor/begin_java/11-ClassesAndObjects.md

 }
 ```
 Now, we need to add variables to our class to represent flavor, size, weather the drink had ice, and price.
-These are called isntance variables because they will have different values for each object created from this class.
+These are called instance variables because they will have different values for each object created from this class.
 The 'public' before each variable means that when an object is created from this class, other classes will be able to see those variables for each object.
 Alternatively, if you used 'private' then only other code inside the same object could see the variables of that object.
 ```
 package defaultpackage;